arkterra90/arkterra90/README.md

 ### Hey
 ***
 I'm Jeremy.
-A self-taught programmer with a passion for Django based web development.
+A self-taught programmer with a passion for web development.
 ***
 ## Courses & Certifications:
 [CS50](https://github.com/arkterra90/CS50)